Stevecmd/aws-bootcamp-cruddur-2024/journal/week2.md

 pip install -r requirements.txt
 ```

-Make sure to create segements and subsegments by following the instructional videos.
+Make sure to create segments and subsegments by following the instructional videos.

 Insert the following code inside the app.py
 ```python